mrkyaing/codingchallenge/README.md

 # Program analysis,design,implement,unit test(s) and functional test(s) for OldPhoneKeypad type process
-- An old phone keypad with alphabetical letters,a backspace key,and a send button (Analysis,Design,Implement & Unit Test with (C#.Net Core 8.0)
+- An old phone keypad with alphabetical letters,a backspace key,and a send button to show the data to the UI.
-- Charactor enconding for input to the related english alphabet
+- Charactor enconding for input to the related english alphabet .
-# Requriement
+# Functional requriement
 - Here is an old phone keypad with alphabetical letters, a backspace key, and a send button.
-Each button has a number to identify it and pressing a button multiple times will cycle through the letters on it allowing each button to represent more than one letter.
+- Each button has a number to identify it and pressing a button multiple times will cycle through the letters on it allowing each button to represent more than one letter.
 - For example, pressing 2 once will return ‘A’ but pressing twice in succession will return ‘B’.
 - You must pause for a second in order to type two characters from the same button after each other: “222 2 22” -> “CAB”.
 # Prompt:
 - Screen design of Old Phone KeyPad UI Simple
 - Assume that a send “#” will always be included at the end of every input.